trohit/ik/behavioral/README.md

 # Tips for Answering Behavioral Interview Questions
 - Prepare a few stories based on the job description
-- Use the STAR method
+- Use the S.T.A.R. method
-## S.T.A.R.
   - Describe the Situation
   - Explain your Task, what you were trying to achieve
   - What was the Action you took?
   - Share the Result and the impact you had
 - Wrap up your answers with a conclusion
 - Practice aloud before your real interview